-'''

-List<Place> places = (List<Place>) objectInputStream.readObject();
+List<Paper> papers = (List<Paper>) objectInputStream.readObject();

-'''

-- 11. Add code to the main method of the Lab4Driver class that uses the methods writePlaces() and readPlaces() to write and read the list of Place entries (i.e., places) to and from a binary file.
+11. Add code to the main method of the Lab4Driver class that uses the methods writePapers() and readPapers() to write and read the list of Paper entries (i.e., papers) to and from a binary file.
 The code should follow the algorithm given below.
-Once you have written this code, test your program to ensure that it writes and reads the list of items. - a.
-Create a list of six Place objects called places.
-See Lab #3 for how to do this. - b.
-Write out places to a file. - c.
-Erase all of the elements in places. - d.
-Print places, which should be empty, to the console using System.out.println(). - e.
-Read in the list from the file used in step b and assign it to places. - f.
-Print places to the console using System.out.println(). - 12.
-Ensure that there are no warnings generated for your code.
+Once you have written this code, test your program to ensure that it writes and reads the list of items.

+- a) Create a list of six Paper objects called papers.
+One of the papers must have the title "On the Translation of Languages from Left to Right".
+See Lab #3 for how to do this.
+Each of these papers should have three (different) authors assigned to it. - b) Sort the list papers using Collections.sort(). - c) Write out the sorted list papers to a file. - d) Erase all of the elements in papers. - e) Print papers, which should be empty, to the console using System.out.println(). - f) Read in the list from the file used in step b and assign it to papers. - g) Print papers to the console using System.out.println() (the list should still be sorted). - h) Use the Search.binarySearch() method provided to search for the Paper with title "On the Translation of Languages from Left to Right" and print the index of its position in the array.

+12. Ensure that there are no warnings generated for your code.
 Do not suppress warnings.
 Fix your code so that warnings are not necessary.
-(If you can't figure out how to fix your code to avoid the cast warning on reading the List into places, you may leave in that warning.) - 13.
-Create an electronic cover page (plain text is best but PDF is also acceptable).
-Include this cover page in the doc directory of your Eclipse project. - 14.
-Submit the project archive following the steps given in the Submission Instructions by February 25, 11:00 am through D2L (http://learn.ou.edu).
+(If you can't figure out how to fix your code to avoid the cast warning on reading the List into papers, you may leave in that warning.)

+13. Create an electronic cover page (plain text is best but PDF is also acceptable).
+Include this cover page in the doc directory of your Eclipse project.

+14. Submit the project archive following the steps given in the Submission Instructions by 4:30 pm, September 27, 2013 through D2L (http://learn.ou.edu).
 Note that there is no paper copy to turn in for this lab.